Challenging School Policies and Decisions

 - Have tough conversations with university staff and leadership constructively.
 Learn how to engage in constructive conversations with someone whose beliefs differ from your own.

-- Learning how to articulate your goals for making your school a safer place for LGBTQ students and positioning yourself as a knowledgeable resource within the community goes a long way towards beginning to dismantle bias and prejudice within a school space.
+- Learning how to articulate your goals for making your school a safer place for LGBTQ+ students and positioning yourself as a knowledgeable resource within the community goes a long way towards beginning to dismantle challenges at school.

 SPEAK OUT

-- Write op-eds in your school newspaper to influence public opinion and advocate for a proposed change with actionable steps.
+- Write op-eds in your school newspaper to influence public opinion and push for a proposed change with actionable steps.

 - See How to Write an Op-Ed from the National Organization for Women for a few ideas to get started.